okx-code/rankupbook/src/FAQ.md

 ### <code class="hljs">[Server] INFO Caused by: java.lang.ArrayIndexOutOfBoundsException: Index (number) out of bounds for length (number)</code>
 > If you see this line in your error, your GUI has been misconfigured.
 > Check that all fields of your `ranksgui:` and `gui:` are accurate and will [create a valid GUI](./Advanced-Configuration/RanksGUI.md#gui-sizing).
+### <code class="hljs">Unable to parse message, please check console</code>
+> If you see this line in your error, one of your messages has been misconfigured.
+> The error in console is now entirely readable text describing solutions to this error.
 # Requirement Questions
 ### How do I Convert `playtime-minutes` to Hours or Days?
 > Use math operators in a pebble template to change the output of the placeholder.